ToufiqAmin/java-database-capstone/schema-architecture.md

 6. Repositories query the respective databases:
    - MySQL via Hibernate ORM.
    - MongoDB via native document queries.
-7. Retrieved data is returned to the service layer.
-8. The service layer prepares the response:
+7. - Retrieved data is returned to the service layer which prepares the response:
       - JSON for REST APIs.
       - Model attributes for Thymeleaf views.
-9. The controller sends the response back to the client:
+   - Then, The controller sends the response back to the client:
       - Thymeleaf renders HTML pages.
       - REST APIs return JSON payloads.
-10. Errors and exceptions are handled via global exception handlers, returning appropriate error views or JSON responses.
+8. Errors and exceptions are handled via global exception handlers, returning appropriate error views or JSON responses.